jarrettmeyer/jarrettmeyer.github.io/_posts/2017-11-10-prepping-sql-server.md

 ### Maintenance Plans

-1. Ensure that you have a maintenance plan to run `CHECKDB` on all databases.
+1. Ensure that you have a maintenance plan to run `CHECKDB` on all databases. `CHECKDB` [performs several functions](https://docs.microsoft.com/en-us/sql/t-sql/database-console-commands/dbcc-checkdb-transact-sql) in your database.
 2. Ensure that you have a maintenance plan to backup all databases.
-3. Create a maintenance plan to clean up history.
+3. Create a maintenance plan to [clean up MSDB history](https://www.mssqltips.com/sqlservertip/1727/purging-msdb-backup-and-restore-history-from-sql-server/).
 4. Provided you have a dedicated maintenance window or sufficiently small indexes, create a maintenance plan to clean up indexes.
 Indexes with > 30% fragmentation and over 1,000 pages should be rebuilt.
 Indexes with > 5% fragmentation and over 1,000 pages should be reorganized.
 (We don't care about small indexes.
 Who cares if small indexes are fragmented?)
 This operation is a blocking operation.
 If you do not have a maintenance window, or if your database is large enough to make this an unacceptably slow process, this should not be a maintenance task.